Sehaj-kahlon/Quizz-App/README.md

 # QuizzApp
-The QuizzApp is an engaging game that combines HTML, CSS, and JavaScript to create an interactive quiz experience.
+QuizzApp is an engaging game that combines HTML, CSS, and JavaScript to create an interactive quiz experience.
 It offers a platform for players to test their knowledge and challenge themselves with a variety of questions.
 One of its standout features is the integration of the Open Trivia API, which allows the app to fetch questions dynamically, ensuring a diverse and constantly evolving quiz.